konikvranik/Helping-Spiders/README.md

 # Helping Spiders

-Platform for building customized arduino sensors/acutators to use with [Home Assistant](http://home-assistant.io).
+Platform for building customized arduino sensors/actuators, especially to use with [Home Assistant](http://home-assistant.io).

 You can select existing modules and customize those.
 Combination of several modules is allowed.
 E.g.: you can make module controlling LED strip, listening to IR signals and controlling iLife vacuum cleaner all together.